 Travel time from city centre: 1 hour

-Not just the summer residence of the Pope but also the site of the Vatican Observatory, Castelgandolfo is a green, lakeside retreat located in a breathtaking location in the Alban Hills nineteen miles southeast of Rome.
-There’s not much to do here apart from enjoy the astonishing views of Lake Albano and wander the alleyways of the town, but it feels as far removed from Rome’s noise and traffic as anywhere else on earth, yet is only a half hour’s bus ride from Anagnina metro station.
+Not just the summer residence of the Pope but also the site of the Vatican Observatory, Castel Gandolfo is a greenlakeside retreat in a breathtaking location in the Alban Hills nineteen miles southeast of Rome.
+There’s not much to do here apart from enjoying the astonishing views of Lake Albano and wandering the alleyways of the town, but it feels as far removed from Rome’s noise and traffic as anywhere else on earth.
+And it's only a half hour’s bus ride from Anagnina metro station.

 From Venice: Verona

 Travel time from city centre: 1 hour 15 minutes

 Venice may have good looks and great views, but there’s one thing it hasn’t got: ancient history.
 The lagoon city’s founders didn’t strike out from the Italian mainland until the Dark Ages, by which time Verona already had its magnificent arena.
 Built by the Romans for gladiatorial combat, today it’s arguably the world’s most beautiful opera venue.
 Verona is the home of Juliet's fictional beau, and there’s an equally fictional balcony to gawp at.
 Verona’s army of church and gallery-crawling devotees will tell you it’s love at first sight.